mathiasgheno/vanilla-modal/README.md

 # Vanilla Modal

 An vanilla modal implementation thinking about acessibility.
-WIP